WeblateOrg/weblate/docs/admin/install.rst

 * Update remote branches (nightly), see :setting:`AUTO_UPDATE`.
 * Translation memory backup to JSON (daily), see :wladmin:`dump_memory`.
 * Fulltext and database maintenance tasks (daily and weekly tasks), see :wladmin:`cleanuptrans`.

-.. versionchanged:: 3.2

-   Since version 3.2, the default way of executing these tasks is using Celery and Weblate already comes with proper configuration, see :ref:`celery`.

 .. _production-encoding: